 Timber flooring is still vulnerable to dents and scratches if care is not taken.
 It’s also vulnerable to moisture, so you can’t use it in wet areas and any moisture on its surface must be wiped off quickly.

 To preserve the original look of a shiny timber floor, a regular sealing is essential.
-Arranging with the tenant to move his furniture so as to seal the flooring once a year may prove difficult at times.
+Arranging with the tenant to move their furniture so as to seal the flooring once a year may prove difficult at times.

 Verdict: Timber flooring is exceptionally beautiful and if proper care is taken, it can last for a long time.
 However, its vulnerability exposes it to risks when care is not shown by the tenant of your rental property.